GSA/piv-guides/_networkconfig/2_domaincontrollers.md

 ### Prerequisite

-  * The server hosting the CA must be on the domain
+  * The server that hosts the CA must be on the domain

 ### Install CA role

   1. Log on to the CA server as a member of the **Enterprise Administrators** group.
   2. Open **Server Manager**
   3. Click **Manage** , and then click **Add Roles and Features**.
   4. Proceed through the Add Roles and Features Wizard, choosing the following options:
-  * Server Roles: _Active Directory Certificate Services_
+     1. Server Roles: _Active Directory Certificate Services_
-  * AD CS Roles Services: _Certification Authority_
+     2. AD CS Roles Services: _Certification Authority_
   5. On the Results page, click **Configure Active Directory Certificate Services on the destination server**.
   6. Proceed through the AD CS Configuration, choosing the following options as necessary:
   * Role Service: _Certification Authority_
   * Setup Type: E_nterprise CA_
   * CA Type: _Root CA_